Meyer has found this text that may give us a clue to who wrote Copenhagen's Dance of Death - and when.

 I will drop them all into the earth.

-Civil servants or who they honour most
+Craftsmen or who they honour most

 should not be left alone by me for long.

 Like the thief in the night in the peasant's house

 [I] walk in when he has turned out his light